iobroker-community-adapters/ioBroker.acme/README.md

 ### **WORK IN PROGRESS**
 * (raintonr) Use @iobroker/webserver (#10).
+* (bluefox) Corrected detection of instances on the same port

 ### 0.0.2 (2023-03-01)
 * (bluefox) Now all running on the same port adapters will be stopped before update.